zephaniahong/async-book/src/02_execution/04_executor.md

 ```

 Our executor will work by sending tasks to run over a channel.
 The executor
-will pull events off of the channel and run them.
+will pull events off the channel and run them.
 When a task is ready to
 do more work (is awoken), it can schedule itself to be polled again by
 putting itself back onto the channel.